 The Exerpeuitc TF2000 Recovery Fitness Walking Treadmill has been designed with seniors in mind boasting features such as a low step-on height running deck, full-length guide rails, and 10 level deck cushioning to protect your joints.

-One of Only A Few Treadmills Designed For Seniors
+One of Only a Handful of Treadmills Designed For Seniors

 Yes, it’s one of the only treadmills out there that has been purposefully designed for seniors who want to reap the health benefits of cardio workouts at home.